-A Phase Ib/II Study of APG-115 in Combination with Pembrolizumab in Patients with Unresectable or Metastatic Melanomas or Advanced Solid Tumors
+A Phase Ib/II Study of APG-115 as a Monotherapy or in Combination with Pembrolizumab in Patients with Unresectable or Metastatic Melanomas or Advanced Solid Tumors

 Histologically confirmed, unresectable or metastatic melanoma, and refractory or relapse after PD1 antibody treatment and ineligible for other standard of care therapy